wang-edward/uwrt_software_training/README.md

 ## Instructions
 - To start, clone this repository into the /src folder of your ros2_workspace
+- This repo comes with a complete CMake file and templates for each question
-- Get started with the [GUIDE](https://github.com/wang-edward/uwrt_software_training/blob/main/GUIDE/guide.md)
+- **Get started with the [GUIDE](https://github.com/wang-edward/uwrt_software_training/blob/main/GUIDE/guide.md)**